 While we often think of our bodies and minds as two distinct entities, it turns out they are much more entwined than we might assume.
 Researchers are continually finding evidence that the brain has a distinct power to manipulate the body’s physiology.
 As these 10 examples show, the mind/body connection can work in our favor or detriment, depending on our knowledge of a situation and our ability to control our thoughts.

-The Buddhists say the heat they generate is a byproduct of the meditation, since it takes energy to reach a state of alternate reality – a place unaffected by our everyday world.
+The Buddhists say the heat they generate is a byproduct of meditation since it takes energy to reach a state of alternate reality – a place unaffected by our everyday world.

-This phenomenon is especially fascinating since no one, including the patients, is claiming mysticism is at work.
+This phenomenon is especially fascinating since no one, including the patients, claims mysticism is at work.
 On the contrary, it is a genuine example of the mind altering the body.

-There are tons of experiments showing the proof of the placebo, but one of the most amusing to watch is a test done by a group of Princeton students who decided to throw a non-alcoholic keg party for their unsuspecting classmates.
-The experimenters secretly filled a keg with O’Douls (contains about 0.4% alcohol while regular beer has around 5% alcohol) and then watched as their peers acted silly, slurred words, slept on the ground, and generally acted drunk.
+There are tons of experiments showing proof of the placebo.
+Still, one of the most amusing to watch is a test done by a group of Princeton students who decided to throw a non-alcoholic keg party for their unsuspecting classmates.
+The experimenters secretly filled a keg with O’Douls (which contains about 0.4% alcohol while regular beer has around 5% alcohol) and then watched as their peers acted silly, slurred words, slept on the ground, and generally acted drunk.
 Although it’s nearly impossible to get intoxicated on O’Douls, these college students had such a strong belief they were drinking standard beer that it affected their behavior.

-Curiously, researchers have discovered the placebo effect is somehow getting stronger, and some drugs that have been on the market for years, such as Prozac, are now proving less effective than placebos.
-Naturally, this is a major issue for big pharmaceutical companies, which has left many scrambling to conduct neurological studies in an effort to come up with new ways to safeguard their industry from ordinary sugar pills.
+Curiously, researchers have discovered the placebo effect is somehow getting stronger.
+Some drugs that have been on the market for years, such as Prozac, are now proving less effective than placebos.
+Naturally, this is a major issue for big pharmaceutical companies, which has left many scrambling to conduct neurological studies to develop new ways to safeguard their industry from ordinary sugar pills.
 Incidentally, Big Pharma is currently more profitable than Big Oil, so there’s quite a bit at stake.

 While placebos are generally associated with positive outcomes, like curing an illness or getting drunk on O’Douls and having fun (if you consider that positive), the nocebo effect produces negative results, such as a cancer patient vomiting before chemotherapy starts or someone breaking out in a rash because they thought they touched poison ivy, even though it was merely an ordinary plant.

-One of the most talked about examples of the nocebo phenomenon was an incident published in “New Scientist.”
-According to the account, late one night an Alabama man, referred to as Vance, went to a cemetery and met up with a witch doctor who told Vance that he was going to die soon.
-Believing the witch doctor’s prediction, Vance soon fell ill and within a matter of weeks was emaciated and close to death.
-Vance was taken to the hospital but the medical doctors could find nothing wrong with him.
+One of the most talked-about examples of the nocebo phenomenon was an incident published in “New Scientist.”
+According to the account, late one night, an Alabama man, referred to as Vance, went to a cemetery and met up with a witch doctor who told Vance that he would die soon.
+Believing the witch doctor’s prediction, Vance soon fell ill and was emaciated and close to death within a matter of weeks.
+Vance was taken to the hospital, but the medical doctors could find nothing wrong with him.
 Finally, Vance’s wife told the physician, Dr. Doherty, about the encounter with the witch doctor, which gave the creative physician an idea.
 The next day, Dr. Doherty told the couple he had tracked down the witch doctor and physically threatened him until the medicine man finally admitted he had put a lizard inside Vance that was eating him from the inside.
 Of course, the Doctor’s story was completely fabricated, yet he made a big show of injecting the patient with a mysterious substance and snuck in a genuine, green lizard that he pretended to extract from Vance.
 The next day, Vance awoke alert, hungry, and it didn’t take long before he fully recovered.

-There are a lot of stories floating around out there about people who experienced an injury in their dreams and then found real, physical evidence of the wound on their bodies once they awoke.
+Many stories are floating around out there about people who experienced an injury in their dreams and then found real, physical evidence of the wound on their bodies once they awoke.
 For instance, some people have claimed to have been caught in a fire in their dreams and then woke up to find burn marks on their skin.
 Other common stories involve people being attacked during their dreams and then waking up to find scratch marks somewhere on their bodies.
 However, most of these stories are found in chat rooms or message boards, so it’s hard to corroborate if they are true.

 Like the Tibetan monks, Indian Yogis seem to have an unusual talent for manipulating their physiological processes while in deep meditation.
 After hearing stories of yogis spending 28 days underground and surviving, in 1936, a French cardiologist named Therese Brosse traveled to India to see if the yogis truly did have such talents.
 In her experiments, the yogis reportedly slowed their heart down so slow that it was only detectable via an EKG machine.

-In the 1950s Brosse’s study was expanded by another group of researchers who traveled through India with an eight-channel electro-encephalograph and various other instruments, which they used to monitor the yogis’ brain activity, respirations, skin temperature, blood-volume changes, and skin conductance.
-Two of their test subjects were placed in air-tight sealed boxes, on two separate occasions, and were monitored for 8 to 10 hours.
-During that time the Yogis showed biological characteristics similar to sleep and were able to slow down their heart rate and respiration to low enough levels that oxygen and carbon dioxide quantities inside the box remained virtually in the same proportions as found in air at sea level.
-Thus, it was shown that by slowing down their bodily processes and not panicking (as most would do) the Yogis could survive a live-burial for far longer than the average person, possibly even weeks longer.
+In the 1950s, Brosse’s study was expanded by another group of researchers who traveled through India with an eight-channel electroencephalograph and various other instruments, which they used to monitor the yogis’ brain activity, respiration, skin temperature, blood-volume changes, and skin conductance.
+Two of their test subjects were placed in air-tight sealed boxes on two separate occasions and were monitored for 8 to 10 hours.
+During that time, the Yogis showed biological characteristics similar to sleep.
+They were able to slow down their heart rate and respiration to low enough levels that oxygen and carbon dioxide quantities inside the box remained virtually in the same proportions as found in the air at sea level.
+Thus, it was shown that by slowing down their bodily processes and not panicking (as most would do), the Yogis could survive a live burial for far longer than the average person, possibly even weeks longer.

-Take, for example, Air Force Colonel George Hall who was locked in a small, dark North Vietnamese prison for seven years.
+For example, Air Force Colonel George Hall was locked in a small, dark North Vietnamese prison for seven years.
 While most would lose their minds in such circumstances, Hall went to his happy place, so to speak, by mentally playing golf every day of his imprisonment.
-His visualizations were extremely in-depth and included everything from hitting the ball off the tee, raking the sand traps, feeling the wind, and of course tapping the ball into the hole.
+His visualizations were extremely in-depth and included everything from hitting the ball off the tee, raking the sand traps, feeling the wind, and of course, tapping the ball into the hole.